-CAUTION: When the harvester is equipped with rock struts, distance (C), the distance between the lift wheels and paddle shaft, should be a minimum of 1 in.
-(2.5 cm) more than the digging depth to protect the paddle shaft from the lifter wheels in the event of contact with a rock.
+CAUTION: When the harvester is equipped with rock struts, the distance (C), shown in figure 7-16, between the lifter wheels and paddle shaft must have at least 1 inch.
+(2.5 cm) of clearance to protect the paddle shaft from the lifter wheels in the event of contact with a rock.

-- 1. Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, remove the ignition key, and wait for all moving parts to stop before dismounting. - 2.
+- Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, remove the ignition key, and wait for all moving parts to stop before dismounting. - 2.
 Lower machine onto stands or blocks to take weight off the lifter wheels. - 3.
-Open the left and right access doors and latch them. - 4.
+Open the left and right access doors. - 4.
 Loosen the bearing mounting bolts and the jam nuts on the adjusting bolts. - 5.
-Measure the distance between the paddle shaft and the rim of the lifter wheels. - 6.
-Turn the adjusting bolt to give a minimum of 1 in.
-(2.5 cm) more than the digging depth of the machine.
-This dimension is critical, especially when using rubber bumpers (rock struts).
+Measure the distance between the paddle shaft and the rim of the lifter wheels.

-Figure 46: Top Scrapers
+Figure 7-14: Top Scrapers

-Figure 47: Bottom Scraper
+Figure 7-15: Bottom Scrapers

-Figure 48: Paddle Shaft to Lifter Wheel Rim Dimension
+Figure 7-16: Paddle Shaft to Lifter Wheel Rim Dimension